elsw/GrugOS/README.md

 ES = Extra segment
 ```

-SI = address for BIOS command routines like:
+SI = source index, address for BIOS command routines like:
 Lodsb - Load data  pointed to by DS+SI into al and increment si
 Cmp al, 0 - compare al to zero
 Je - optional jump